su2code/su2code.github.io/_docs/Linear-Solvers-and-Preconditioners.md

 ### Discrete Adjoint ###

-Discrete adjoint applications respond well to high CFL values the advice is generally the same as for the primal counterpart (fluid or structural).
+Discrete adjoint applications respond well to high CFL values, the advice is generally the same as for the primal counterpart (fluid or structural).
 The `ILU` preconditioner should be used as `JACOBI` will only give an advantage for very low CFL values.